clinicalml/deepDiagnosis/README.md

 ytrain, yvalid, ytest: |diseases| x |people| for the output, where we do not have a concept of time.

+---

-3) *advanced* Shelve databases, for our internal use.
+3) *advanced* shelve databases, for our internal use.

 Please refer to https://github.com/clinicalml/ckd_progression for details.